schranz-search/schranz-search/docs/getting_started/index.rst

              composer require schranz-search/spiral-bridge

-The project provides adapters to different search engines.
+| The project provides adapters to different search engines, atleast one is required.
-Choice the one which fits your needs best:
+| Choose the one which fits your needs best:

 .. tabs::